Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

     },
     Suggesters =
     {
-        // Suggest query terms from both the hotelName and description fields. new SearchSuggester("sg", "hotelName", "description")
+        // Suggest query terms from the hotelName field. new SearchSuggester("sg", "hotelName")
     }
 };